 Plant them with other heat-loving plants such as New Guinea impatiens, angelonia, pentas, petunia, lobelia and zinnia.

-It also grows well in raised planters or containers, attracting butterflies and bringing more color to a balcony or porch.
+It also grows well in raised planters or container gardens, attracting butterflies and bringing more color to a balcony or porch.